Mattssonm/projektgrupp-nav/README.md

 # Eco Store

-A static fictional company page
+A static fictional company page.

 # Motivation
 Built for a school assignment at EC Utbildning, Gothenburg(SE), to practice our skills in web presentation and responsive design.